Dans-labs/dariah/docs/React.md

 ## Simple Stateful components
 If a component needs to store the effects of the outside world (incoming server data or user interaction), it is stateful.
-If the component does not need [lifecycle](life-cycle) methods, it can be programmed as a pure function that will be connected to the Redux state by means of a simple binding: [connect](#connect).
+If the component does not need [life cycle](life-cycle) methods, it can be programmed as a pure function that will be connected to the Redux state by means of a simple binding: [connect](#connect).